StockNews Manual

 4. You are relying on Walmart+ to be Amazon Prime — the gap to Prime is structural and may not close; Walmart's flywheel works at smaller scale but the bull math requires conservative Walmart+ assumptions

-5. You are allocating >4% without High-durability re-grade — Medium-High durability + Tier C evidence + advertising-growth-sustainability uncertainty cap the position type
+5. You are allocating >4% without High-durability re-grade — Medium-High durability + the now-full ~41× entry multiple + advertising-growth-sustainability uncertainty cap the position type

 6. You are buying into tariff-cycle headwind without margin-monitoring discipline — RF2 (gross margin -100 bps) is the highest-probability red flag; size appropriately for that risk